Walsall F.C.: A series of ups and downs (1995–2022)

 Walsall's form continued into the new season, as the club performed strongly in 2007–08, including a run of 17 League matches without defeat and back-to-back promotions looked possible.
 However, a January transfer window that culminated in the sales of important first team players Danny Fox and Scott Dann to Coventry City caused a drop in form throughout 2008.
 The club's promotion challenge ended after a run of poor results in March leading to Richard Money resigning as manager in April.

 The following seven seasons spent in League One saw largely mid-table security apart from a few flirtations with relegation.
-Notably, in the 2010–11 season the club sat in the relegation places from October through to March but ultimately survived thanks to an upturn in form following the appointment of Dean Smith as manager in January 2011.
+In the 2010–11 season the club sat in the relegation places from October through to March but ultimately survived due to an upturn in form following the appointment of Dean Smith as manager in January 2011.
 Walsall had been ten points adrift of safety, however, despite accumulating only 48 points by the end of the season they escaped relegation by one point.

 The 2014–15 season was a memorable one for the club as it reached a Wembley final for the first time in its 127-year history.
 Walsall beat Rochdale, Tranmere Rovers, Sheffield United and Preston North End on their way to the Football League Trophy final where they were beaten 2–0 by Bristol City on Sunday 22 March 2015.
 The Saddlers were backed by over 29,000 supporters in a crowd of 72,315 at the national stadium.